jphillips-09/Josh-Phillips-Take-Home-Tech-Assessment/README.md

 <img width="452" height="429" alt="image" src="https://github.com/user-attachments/assets/4dc74806-7249-45ea-8e06-c03925e65591" />

-#### 2. Does 311 request volume correlate with borough population?
+#### 2. Does 311 service request volume correlate with borough population?
 Yes, there appears to be a strong correlation between borough population and the amount of 311 service requests, although the Bronx is an outlier with higher-than-expected volume.

 <img width="451" height="358" alt="image" src="https://github.com/user-attachments/assets/02094336-ce36-4f66-9ef9-be8dd83a14a8" />

 #### 3. What are the most common 311 service complaint types?
-Noise - Street/Sidewalk and Noise - Residential are the most frequent complaint types.
+Noise (Street/Sidewalk) and Noise (Residential) are the most frequent complaint types.

 <img width="452" height="502" alt="image" src="https://github.com/user-attachments/assets/8c35b368-892f-45fd-9f85-e6dde7ac9804" />